 SELECT * FROM products;

-Let’s create a new table called Categories whose primary key is column auto_increment column and description of column parts is given below:
+Let’s create a new table called Categories whose primary key is the auto_increment column and the description of the column parts is given below:

 CREATE TABLE categories(